Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Uniformity in long-term behaviours of the hyperbolic metric

-We consider the set $\mathcal{H}_2$ of connected Riemannian surfaces carrying a hyperbolic metric, identifying any two surfaces that are isometric (i.e., $\mathcal{H}_2$ is a space of equivalence classes of hyperbolic surfaces).
+We consider the set $\mathcal{H}_2$ of hyperbolic surfaces, identifying any two surfaces that are isometric.
+In other words, $\mathcal{H}_2$ is a space of equivalence classes of hyperbolic surfaces.
 We can ``refine'' it a little by considering \textit{marked} hyperbolic surfaces: pairs $(S, p)$ where $S\in\mathcal{H}_2$ and $p\in S$ is a base point.
-The space of all such pairs (again, up to isometry equivalence) is denoted $\mathcal{H}_2^*$; we will now imbue it with a topology.
+The space of all such pairs, again up to isometry equivalence, is denoted $\mathcal{H}_2^*$; we will now imbue it with a topology.